-Size - unsurprisingly Bing is far smaller in NZ, although it has a much larger market share in the US and to a lesser extent, the UK.
+Size - unsurprisingly Bing is far smaller in NZ, although it has a much larger market share in the US and to a lesser extent, Australia and the UK.

 Competition - not only is your ad competing with other advertisers, on Google Ads it is competing with organic search, Google Shopping and multiple other elements on the page.
 Bing's search results page differs to Google's, with fewer elements and fewer local results, so your Bing ad may stand out very well.

 Running Google Ads and Bing Ads campaigns side by side is a no brainer.